Skip to main content

 Step 5

-A monthly check-in confirms the protocol still matches how your body is responding.
+Your provider stays available for questions, and a monthly check-in keeps the protocol matched to how your body is responding.

-This city is famously America's favorite test market, and that instinct belongs in your medicine cabinet.
-Two vials can look identical online and be entirely different products: one compounded in an FDA-regulated pharmacy under federal sterility and potency standards, the other bottled by a research-chemical operation answering to nobody.
-PeRx peptides come exclusively from FDA-regulated compounding pharmacies under an Ohio-licensed prescriber's order.
-We cannot vouch for every provider in the market, so run the same test on anyone you consider: which pharmacy compounds this, and can I see the licensure paperwork?
+Two vials can look identical in an online listing and be entirely different products.
+One is compounded in an FDA-regulated pharmacy under federal sterility and potency standards.
+The other is bottled by a research-chemical operation answering to nobody.
+PeRx sources exclusively from FDA-regulated compounding pharmacies under an Ohio-licensed prescriber's order.
+Run the same test on anyone else you consider: ask them to name the compounding pharmacy and show its licensing.
 A legitimate operation answers in one email.

 Yes.
 Every peptide PeRx ships requires a prescription from an Ohio-licensed provider.
 You start with the 5-minute health assessment, and a state-licensed provider reviews your intake before any prescription is written.